Alex-Costea/Wiles/docs/how_to_run.md

 Run `setup_server.sh` to set up the backend before running it.

 You can either:
-* Run only the backend, which will deploy the frontend statically
+* Run only the backend, which will deploy the frontend statically, by running `run_dev.sh` and opening `localhost:8080`.
-* Run the backend and frontend servers at the same time, by doing `npm run dev` and going to `localhost:3000`.
+* Run the backend and frontend servers at the same time, by also running `npm run dev` and opening `localhost:3000`.

 ## Method 4

-Run the backend in production mode.
+Deploy the backend online, in production mode.

 Pull the repository from GitHub, add the `Wiles.jar` file as described above, and then do: